IreneSophia/EMBA_FER/README.md

 * emo : emotion portrayed in the stimulus (AF = afraid, AN = angry, HA = happy, SA = sadness)
 * AOI : in which area of interest was the last fixation before stopping the video (forehead, eyes, mouth, nose)
 * AOI.code : AOI but coded as numbers

-### `FER_table.rds`

-* measurement : questionnaire or socio-demographic variable
-* ADHD : mean and standard deviation or counts for the gender identities for the ADHD group
-* ASD : mean and standard deviation or counts for the gender identities for the ASD group
-* COMP : mean and standard deviation or counts for the gender identities for the COMP group
-* logBF10 : logarithmic Bayes Factor comparing the model including diagnosis to the null model

 ## Project members